Stem cells FAQs

-The technology for making iPS cells was developed by Professor Shinya Yamanaka’s research group and was announced to the scientific community in 2006.
+The technology for making iPS cells was developed by Professor Shinya Yamanaka’s research group at the University of Kyoto and was announced to the scientific community in 2006.
 It has revolutionised the fields of stem cell research and regenerative medicine.
 Professor Yamanaka subsequently shared the 2012 Nobel Prize for Physiology or Medicine for his work on iPS cells.

 This video will tell you more about iPS cells and Professor Yamanaka’s work.

 iPS cells could offer significant advantages over embryonic stem cells.
 It is now possible to make stem cells from patients with severe degenerative diseases. iPS cells from patients can then be differentiated into specialised cells, for example, iPS cells from a patient with Alzheimer’s disease could be turned into nerve cells.
 This can allow scientists to learn more about the disease by studying the patient’s cells in the lab.